How to Choose an Assisted Living Facility in Ohio

 VA Benefits and Long-Term Care Insurance

-A meaningful slice of Ohio assisted living residents qualifies for VA Aid and Attendance, a tax-free monthly benefit added to the basic VA pension for wartime veterans and surviving spouses who need help with ADLs or who are housebound.
-Aid and Attendance does not pay the AL facility directly.
-It increases the veteran's monthly pension payment, which the veteran then uses toward AL costs.
-The 2026 maximum benefit levels vary by family composition and are set by the VA's annual Maximum Annual Pension Rate tables.
-For many qualifying veterans, A&A adds roughly $1,500 to $2,800 per month toward AL costs depending on filing status.
-Wartime service eligibility, low countable income, and medical-need documentation are the three eligibility pillars.
-Ohio's network of accredited Veteran Service Officers, including county VSO offices in every Ohio county, files A&A claims at no cost to the family.
+A meaningful slice of Ohio assisted living residents qualifies for VA Aid and Attendance (A&A), a tax-free benefit added to the basic VA pension for wartime veterans and surviving spouses who need help with ADLs or who are housebound.
+Aid and Attendance does not pay the AL facility directly; it raises the veteran's monthly pension payment, which the veteran then uses toward AL costs.
+For 2026 (effective December 1, 2025 through November 30, 2026), the maximum Aid and Attendance pension rate is $29,093 a year for a veteran with no dependents and $18,697 a year for a surviving spouse with no dependents, paid a twelfth at a time each month; the actual benefit is the gap between countable income and that maximum, so lower-income applicants receive the most.U.S.
+Department of Veterans Affairs. (n.d.).
+Current Pension Rates For Veterans. va.gov.
+Retrieved Jul 31, 2026, from https://www.va.gov/pension/veterans-pension-rates/ Wartime service eligibility, low countable income, and medical-need documentation are the three eligibility pillars.
+Ohio's accredited County Veteran Service Officers, in every Ohio county, file A&A claims at no cost to the family.

 The Program of Comprehensive Assistance for Family Caregivers (PCAFC) is a different VA benefit that pays a stipend to a family caregiver for veterans with service-connected serious injuries.
 PCAFC is not an assisted-living benefit; it pays the family caregiver in a home setting.
 Most veterans in assisted living are using A&A for AL costs, not PCAFC.